8 Tips on How to Fail Miserably at Learning German

 Also do not ever branch out to learning German through meeting friends, watching movies and German TV shows, reading blogs, listening to German music or watching helpful YouTube videos.
 Instead, stay with what you started with, even if it’s not working.

 And no matter what you do, DO NOT learn German with entertaining, native-speaker videos.

-If you’re trying to fail miserably at learning authentic, everyday German from native speakers, growing your vocabulary, improving your German accent and practicing your vocabulary and grammar with fun, engaging quizzes, you’d better forget about using real-world videos that can be found on YouTube or on language learning programs like FluentU.
-(FluentU uses real-world videos and audio clips coupled with interactive subtitles and personalized quizzes to teach the language, so why risk it?)
+If you’re trying to fail miserably at learning natural, everyday German, you’d better forget about using real-world videos that can be found on YouTube or on language learning programs like FluentU.

 7. Aim for perfection, not progress